Do I Have A Slip-And-Fall Case?

 - The property owner or maintainer caused the dangerous condition, such as a spill, crack or rip in flooring, or other damage

 California also follows the rule of pure comparative fault with slip-and-fall accidents.
-This means if you somehow contributed to your own accident, your recovery will be lessened by the percentage by which a judge or jury found you to be at fault by a judge or jury.
+This means if you somehow contributed to your own accident, your recovery will be lessened by the percentage by which a judge or jury found you to be at fault.

-Due to statutes of limitations, it is also vital to file an injury claim as soon as possible, as time is limited to do so.
+Due to statutes of limitations, it is vital to file an injury claim as soon as possible, as time is limited to do so.
 The first step toward getting your case underway is to schedule a free consultation with an attorney.
 Call Law Offices of Leonard S. Becker at 510-470-4584 or complete an online form for a prompt response.